docker/docs/scout/advanced-image-analysis.md

 Expanding any of the packages in the list shows you more information about the vulnerabilities that affect a given package.
-Expanding the vulnerability shows a summary of it's details and clicking on the vulnerability name opens Docker's image vulnerability database, which provides more information on the vulnerability and what images it affects.
+Expanding the vulnerability shows a summary of it's details and selecting the vulnerability name opens Docker's image vulnerability database, which provides more information on the vulnerability and what images it affects.

 ## Deactivate Advanced image analysis